gvwilson/sensibleadventures/maddy-roo/old.md

 and I figured this would be the best place to look and---"

 "Stop!"
 Maddy snapped.
-"We're both gonna be in trouble if mama thinks I let you wander off.
+"We're both gonna be in trouble if mamma thinks I let you wander off.
 Let's just go home and hope she doesn't notice."

-Sindy's face fell,
-and if she'd had proper ears like her sister and Gumption they would have drooped.
+The younger roo's ears drooped.
-"But I'm *bored*," she said plaintively.
+"I just wanted to play," she said plaintively.

-"You're always bored," Maddy muttered under her breath.
+"You always 'just want'," Maddy said under her breath.
 As she fumbled with the tie string on her satchel her books slipped out from under her arm and thudded onto the porch.

 She sighed heavily.
 "Now look what you made me do.
 No, it's aright, I've got them."
-She shooed Gumption away,
+She shooed Gumption away
-brushed off the books,
+then picked up the books,
+brushed them off,
-and tucked them back into her bag.
+and tucked them into her bag.
 "Come on, you."

 The trio walked back to the village square without speaking.
 A few grownups nodded or said hello as they passed.
 Maddy nodded back,
-but was too busy being annoyed to do any more than that.
+but was too busy staying angry to do any more than that.
-It had been two years since the bots had taken her father.
+It was two years since her father had been taken by bots.
 She had helped her mother every day since then: cleaning the house, mixing paint for portraits and signs,